SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-15-political-violence-right.md

 ### Study 2: Alex Nowrasteh at the Cato Institute

 Now, maybe you're a Republican thinking I'm some pointy-headed, academic-loving, liberal intellectual.
-You are correct, though that's less of an insult than you might think.
+You are correct.
+Though, really, that's less of an insult than you might think.
 So let me find a more conservative source for you.

 How about the [Cato Institute](https://en.wikipedia.org/wiki/Cato_Institute)?
 It's a self-styled "libertarian think tank".
 True, they like to distinguish that from